-Action Number Action Action Timeframe Ranking Score Who is Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
-Affected Location in Town What Cost Will Pay For How Funded #11- 2010 Request Bear Brook State Park Management Plan Update from NH DRED and Integrate into EOP to Reduce the Impact of Wildfire, Lightning, Tree Debris in the Park Short Term 1-2 Years 63 Emergency Manageme nt \$0 Plan is currently underway in 2020 by a Committee which includes the Town.
+Action Number Action Action Timeframe Responsible Town Description and Evaluation of Action Hazards Mitigated?
+Affected Location in Town What Cost Will Pay For How Funded Short Term 1-2 Years 63 Emergency Manageme nt Plan is currently underway in 2020 by a Committee which includes the Town.
 State agencies including NH DNCR are undertaking this effort.
-Drought, Wind, Winter, Tropical, Utility, Lightning, Wildfire, Debris, Human Bear Brook State Park, Deerfield Road Cost is \$0 for in-kind staff and/or volunteer labor conducted during normal duties to fulfill this Action.
-N/A #13- 2010 Update Wetlands Ordinance to Reflect New NH DES Standards to Reduce Risk of Erosion and Flooding Short Term 1-2 Years 69 Planning Board \$5,000 Updated 2017, working on MS-4 changes presently.
+Drought, Wind, Winter, Tropical, Utility, Lightning, Wildfire, Debris, Human State Park, Deerfield Road N/A Update Wetlands Ordinance to Reflect New NH DES Standards to Reduce Risk of Erosion and Flooding Short Term 1-2 Years 69 Planning Board Updated 2017, working on MS-4 changes presently.
 Finish MS-4 by 2021.
 NHDES culvert replacement standards and requirements have changed.
 The Wetlands Ordinance needs to be revised accordingly.
-Flood, Scouring & Erosion, Wind, Winter, Debris, Tropical, River, Ice Jam, Aging Infrastructure Wetlands Cost is for consultant to update the ordinance.
-Planning Board Operating Budget #28- 2015 Number New Properties in Compliance with 911 Ordinance to Reduce the Risk of Injury from All Hazards Short Term 1-2 Years then Ongoing 66 Fire Department (State) / Code Enforcemen t (Town Ordinance) \$0 New construction only.
+Flood, Scouring & Erosion, Wind, Winter, Debris, Tropical, River, Ice Jam, Aging Infrastructure update the Planning Board Operating Budget Short Term 1-2 Years then Ongoing 66 Fire Department (State) / Code Enforcemen t (Town Ordinance) New construction only.
 Completion will ensure the entire town is in compliance with the standards and the ordinance.
 Renumbering may need to occur, but new developments will need to have new numbers.
-Drought, Earthquake, Landslide, Extreme Temps, Lightning, Wildfire, Inland Flooding, River Haz, Wind/Tropical , Winter, Public Health, Aging Infrastructure, New Developme nts Cost is \$0 for in-kind staff and/or volunteer labor conducted during normal duties to fulfill this Action.
+Drought, Developme nts Cost is \$0 for in-kind staff and/or volunteer labor conducted during normal duties to fulfill this Action.
 N/A